 3. What do piglets weigh when they are born?
 How old are pigs when they are weaned?
 And what do they weigh?

-Pigs are about 3 pounds when they are born and are typically weaned at about 3 weeks where they weigh about 13-14 pounds.
+Pigs are about 3 pounds when born and are typically weaned at about 3 weeks.
+They weigh about 13-14 pounds.

 4. How much does a pig weigh when it goes to market and how long does it them to grow to market weight?